Last Updated on August 12, 2023 by Netropolitan Museum

 Profile: Lapel Pins – 1990 US Figure Skating Championships, Salt Lake City, Utah

-Six years after Salt Lake City, Utah, hosted the 1984 US Figure Skating Championships (the first for that city), the event returned in 1990 to the Salt Palace in downtown.
-And although the 1990 US Figure Skating Championships were marked with higher quality pins than their sister competition had been in 1984, the pins are by no means exceptional or even particularly creative.
-As noted in that year’s March issue of Skating magazine, the official publication of the United States Figure Skating Association (or today called U.S. Figure Skating), the pins are “… a little larger than other National pins [and] are well made cloisonné with richly colored design.”
-That’s the most that can be generously said about the two event pins.
+Six years after Salt Lake City, Utah, hosted the 1984 US Figure Skating Championships (the first for that city), the event returned to the Salt Palace.
+And although the 1990 US Figure Skating Championships were marked with higher quality pins than their 1984 sister competition, they were still not standouts.
+As noted in the March 1990 issue of Skating magazine, the official publication of the United States Figure Skating Association (or today called U.S. Figure Skating), the pins are “… a little larger than other National pins [and] are well made cloisonné with richly colored design.”
+That’s the most that can be generously said of the two event pins.

-The 1990 US Figure Skating Championships pin has a neon vibe to it, a hugely popular design treatment in 1990.
+The 1990 US Figure Skating Championships pin has a neon vibe to it, a popular design treatment at that time.

-Salt Lake City opened the decade of the 1990s by hosting the US Figure Skating Championships and, in an interesting bit of history, closed the decade by hosting the 1999 event.
+Salt Lake City opened the decade of the 1990s by hosting the US Figure Skating Championships and, in a bit of serendipity, closed the decade by hosting the 1999 event.
 Those championships were commemorated with at least five different pins.
-(Spoiler: The pins only got worse.)
+(Spoiler alert: The pins only got worse.
+The third time for Salt Lake City most decidedly was not a charm.)

 Enjoy this week’s figure skating pins blog: 1990 US Figure Skating Championships Pin: The Squiggles.
 And be sure to read the museum story for more information about figure skating pins.